matecat/MateCat-Filters/HOWTO.md

 Execute the following commands from the CMD:

 ```
-mvn clean
-mvn -DskipTests=true package
+mvn -DskipTests=true clean compile package
 ```

 ## Server Execution
-To run the server go to the folder where the building has taken place, by default `/target/jar`, and follow the instructions correspondig to your operating system.
+To run the server go to the folder where the building has taken place, by default `/target/package`, and follow the instructions correspondig to your operating system.
 The execution of the server requires Java 8.

 _Note.
 If you build the server manually in Windows, you will not have a `server` nor a `server.bat` file.
 If this is the case, execute the following command in the Terminal / CMD:_

 ```
-java -jar [NAME OF THE JAR INCLUDING EXTENSION]
+java -cp "resources;[NAME OF THE JAR INCLUDING EXTENSION]" com.matecat.converter.Main
 ```

 #### UNIX